JAForbes/blog/posts/how-to-talk-to-a-computer.md

 //=> "1999-12-25T00:00:00.000Z"
 ```

 > These excerpts are always the complete example, you can copy+paste the extract and it will evaluate to the same result that is rendered here.
 Keeping our REPL as stateless as possible will make life easier later, so we will never rely on ambient variable and function definitions.
-To open your REPL in most browsers you can hit the F12 key or Ctrl/Command + Shift + J

 1999?
 That is *much* better, but still not the answer we were looking for.